Individual Admissions Policy

 • This does not apply if you have successfully repeated the course within 10 years.

-• Unsuccessful grades include letter grades below C (2.0), unsatisfactory grades (U), or any other non-passing grade within a school's grading scale.
+• Unsuccessful grades include letter grades below C (2.0), unsatisfactory grades (U), withdrawals (W), or any other non-passing grade within the school's grading scale.

 Ineligibility for Individual Admissions Review

-You may not request individual admission consideration if:
+You may not request individual admission consideration if the any of the following apply to you:

-• You do not meet the minimum criteria to apply
+• You do not meet the minimum criteria to apply.
+There are no exceptions to these criteria.

-• You have below a C (2.0) in any nursing prerequisite course and have not already repeated or registered to repeat the course
+• You earned a grade below C (2.0) in any nursing prerequisite course and have not repeated or are currently enrolled in a repeat attempt.

 Required Documents for Individual Admissions Review